HusenjanDev/Quartz/content/Documents/0027 Troubleshooting Microsoft Defender High CPU Usage During  Scheduled Scans.md

 7. Use the following configurations.
     ![[0027 Troubleshooting-Microsoft-Defender-High-CPU-Usage-During-Scans-11.png]]

-8. Assign and create the configuration profile.
+8. **Assign the configuration profile and create it.** Use the following command after 1 hour to ensure the `ScanOnlyIfIdleEnabled` and `DisableCpuThrottleOnIdleScans` is `false`.
+    ```powershell
+    Get-MpPreference | Select ScanAvgCPULoadFactor, ScanOnlyIfIdleEnabled, DisableCpuThrottleOnIdleScans
+    ```

 Once the configuration profile is applied to the machines with High CPU Usage during scheduled scans these machines should no longer experience these performance issues from here on.